w11wo/w11wo.github.io/_pages/about.md

 ![](images/helloworld.gif)

 Hello!
-My name is Wilson Wongso, a Machine Learning Engineer who just started his PhD at the University of New South Wales (UNSW) Sydney, 🇦🇺 Australia.
+My name is Wilson Wongso, a Machine Learning Engineer who started his PhD at the University of New South Wales (UNSW) Sydney, 🇦🇺 Australia.
 My fields of interest include low-resource Natural Language Processing (NLP) and Speech Language Processing (SLP).

 On the side, I am a Machine Learning Engineer at [Bookbot](https://www.bookbotkids.com/).
 I lead a small team of two and our work focuses on automatic speech recognition, speech synthesis, audio classification, conversational AI, and many more.